ForgeRock/forgeops/how-tos/laptop-setup.md

 ### Run configure

-We have created the `configure` command that will install the libraries required to run `forgeops`.
+We have created the `forgeops configure` command that will install the libraries required to run `forgeops`.
 It also creates `/path/to/forgeops/lib/dependencies/.configured_version` that is used by the family of forgeops commands to ensure the proper libraries have been installed.